shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/testing/postman/README.md

 data: []
 ```
 **Solutions:**
-- For `/api/shows`: Indicates no shows in database (should have 10)
+- For `/api/shows`: Indicates no shows in database (should have 7,382+)
 - For `/api/shows/by-genre/SomeGenre`: Normal for invalid genres
-- Verify database was initialized with sample data
+- Verify database was populated with TV shows data

 ### **Debug Mode**